argonautproject/us-core-patient-data-feed/spec.md

 1. Improving the structure and content of SubscriptionTopic resources
 2. Enhancing discovery mechanisms for available topics, triggers, and filters
 3. Formalizing the compositional nature of topics and triggers

-## 7. Triggering Events

-For detailed information on implementing and using triggering events, including the core triggering events and how to extend them, please refer to the [Triggering Events](triggering-events.md) documentation.